nwelchr/architecture-planning/readme.md

 ## Clarifying questions

+- What is a project?
+Can you specify start and end dates for bidding?
+Can you specify start and stop dates for that project's ?

 - “Equip GCs with the means to SEND files to their subs.”
 The image shows a contractor is able to have folders of their own.
 How is access granted to subs and who can actually see the project?

 - Where are contractors and subcontractors located?
 Is it just in the SF area or is it worldwide?